Updated March 31, 2018

 Danah Boyd, 36, an academic at Harvard and New York universities and a principal researcher at Microsoft Research, is one of the most influential voices in the field of technology.
 Her work focuses on the intersection of media, technology and society, and particularly on how young people integrate social media into their everyday lives.
-Boyd’s latest work is It’s Complicated: The Social Lives of Networked Teens.
-Through hundreds of interviews that give a rare voice to the young people involved, she examines the perceptual gap between adults and their children while setting out what has changed—and what has not—in teen life.
+For Boyd’s It’s Complicated: The Social Lives of Networked Teens, she performed hundreds of interviews that give a rare voice to the young people involved, she examines the perceptual gap between adults and their children while setting out what has changed—and what has not—in teen life.

 Q: If there is a single theme to your book—other than the calm assertion the world as we know it is not coming to an end—it’s that people bring their eternal issues to their ephemeral media.